Westphalian Lowland: Location

 From east of Mülheim its unremarkable boundary with the Lower Rhine Plain runs northwards via Bottrop, Dorsten, Borken and finally along the state border with the Netherlands, to Gronau.

 Towns and cities

 The largest centres of population in the Westphalian Lowland are the cities of the central and eastern Ruhrgebiet north of the River Ruhr in the southwest of the region and the cities of Münster in the centre, Gütersloh in the north and Paderborn on the eastern periphery.
-The city of Bielefeld itself lies outside the region over the other side of the Teutoburg Forest, however parts of the borough lies within the northern part of the basin (Brackwede, Senne, Sennestadt).
+The city centre of Bielefeld lies outside the region on the other side of the Teutoburg Forest; however some neighbourhoods of the city (Brackwede, Quelle, Senne, Sennestadt) lie within the northern part of the basin.

 The most populous cities in the Westphalian Lowland are (in brackets their population in thousands):